melato/lxops/README.md

 For this reason, the configuration file has a *device-template* field that specifies another container whose devices will be copied to the current container during lxops launch, using rsync.

+## lxops files
+An lxops file is a yaml configuration file that specifies how to launch an instance.
+You can find documentation for lxops files [here](config.md).

+# commands
+Here are the basic commands for managing a container with lxops.

+-name <container-name> can be omitted if it is the same as the config-file base name.

+## launch
+	lxops launch -name <container> <config-file.yaml>

+- creates any zfs filesystems that are specified in the config file.
+  The filesystem names typically include the container name, so they are unique for each container.
+- creates subdirectories in these filesystems
+- copies files from template filesystems, if specified
+- adds the subdirectories as disk devices to a new profile named <container>.lxops
+- creates a container named with the profiles specified in the config file and the <container>.lxops profile
+- configures the container by running the specified cloud-config files

+If the device directories already exist, they are used without overwriting them.

+## delete
+	lxops delete -name <container> <config-file.yaml>

+- deletes the container (it must already be stopped)
+- deletes the container profile (<container>.lxops)

+## rebuild
+	lxops rebuild -name <container> <config-file.yaml>

+- stops the container
+- deletes the container
+- launches the container again

+Since the device directories exist, they are are preserved across the rebuild.
+The result is that the container has a new guest OS, but runs with the old data.
+For this to work, the container must be configured properly, via the cloud-config files.

+## destroy
+	lxops destroy -name <container> <config-file.yaml>

+- deletes the container
+- deletes the container profile (<container>.lxops)
+- destroys the container filesystems

 # Compile
 This project is a Go library that communicates with an instance server via a backend interface.
 It does not produce an executable.